iambibhas/iambibhas.github.com/_posts/2015-12-30-free-basics-by-facebook-is-a-nightmare-on-the-internet.md

 If you've been thinking that Facebook is here to do charity, let me burst that bubble.
 If you really want better life for the poor, you dont spend Rs 100 Crore on advertising how your methods are not doing the opposite.
 If Zuckerberg really wanted better life for people, he could buy basic *full Internet* access for at least 35,714,285 people using that money for a whole month.
 (Aircel provides 110MB 2G for a month for Rs 28)

 Facebook is saying everywhere that they are not taking money from anyone.
 But is that even possible that they are not making any profit?
-Why would Facebook be *so* desperate to get this program running in India and Africa if there were no benefit out of it?
+Why would Facebook be *so* desperate to get this program running in India and countries in Africa if there were no benefit out of it?
 Facebook has become *so* desperate that they are now showing "Free Basics" ad on YouTube before the videos that asks people not to support Free Basics.

 ### But why is Facebook so desperate?